 Interview by Allan Gardner

 When I was producing the track at the time, I felt alienated and anxious around people – even my family.
 There was something compelling about this feeling.
-It’s hard to describe; it was like a feeling of being non-human, there were days maybe even weeks where I’d hide in my room because I either felt like a mutant or creature of some sort.
+It’s hard to describe; it was like a feeling of being non-human; there were days, maybe even weeks, where I’d hide in my room because I either felt like a mutant or a creature of some sort.
 So the intention in this production was to layer human and non-human sounds with organic and inorganic textures.

 You described the record as concerned with post-human perspectives, which is interesting in that the aesthetic quality of your palette is exceptionally malleable.
 Can you describe your impression of sound as a tool for exploring posthumanism?

-I feel like Post-humanism is an aesthetic that aims to challenge our outlooks and understanding of the self (as an individual) and I feel like sound in general has always been a system of expression that contemplates existence and being and otherness.
-In fact, the universality of sound and the human desire to capture, mold, manipulate and create it puts sound artists and musicians at the forefront of the intersection of technology, philosophy and art.
+I feel like Post-humanism is an aesthetic that aims to challenge our outlooks and understanding of the self (as an individual), and I feel like sound, in general, has always been a system of expression that contemplates existence and being and otherness.
+In fact, the universality of sound and the human desire to capture, mould, manipulate and create it puts sound artists and musicians at the forefront of the intersection of technology, philosophy and art.

 In several places, CRAWL seems to shift between formal exploration of sound and the incorporation of genre, deconstructed club music specifically.
 What role do these genre signifiers play in your work?

 As cringy as it sounds, I want Crawl to be heard as non-genre specific – I wish that was a category.
 I feel like I would also classify it as sound design and sound art-oriented work because of my background as a sound artist.

 Something atypical about CRAWL is its brevity.
 The longest track is just under four and a half minutes.
 Did you intentionally keep the record brief?
 I’m thinking specifically about the themes of anxiety, vulnerability and resilience.
 For me, moving between the tracks quickly created a sense of exploration, as opposed to the investment often necessitated by longer-form works.